TrackerControl/tracker-control-android/README.md

   <img alt="TrackerControl Logo" src="images/logo.png" style="display: block; margin: 0 auto;" height="100%" width="200" >
 </p>

-To detect tracking, TrackerControl checks all network traffic against the *Disconnect blocklist*, used and trusted by the Mozilla Firefox browser.
+To detect tracking, TrackerControl combines the power of the *Disconnect blocklist*, used by Firefox, and our in-house blocklist is used, created *from analysing ~2&nbsp;000&nbsp;000 apps*!

-Additionally, our in-house blocklist is used, created *from analysing ~1&nbsp;000&nbsp;000 apps*!
+Additionally, TrackerControl supports custom blocklists.

 This approach
 - reveals the companies behind tracking,